osposweb/osposweb.github.io/Getting-Started-installations.md

 5. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C ~/osposdocker` this will populate all the docker root image directory only for the software.
 6. **Build+Run** the image with following commands `docker-compose build` and then later `docker-compose up`, take **in consideratin password administrative privilegies** for the database users.

-Now next to [DOCS USERS: Getting Started Usage](DOCS-USERS-Getting-Started-usage) More info in the wiki page [Extras for Docker cloud maintenance](DOCS-USERS-Extras-for-Docker-cloud-maintenance) must be read.
+Now next to [Getting Started Usage](Getting-Started-usage) More info in the wiki page [Extras for Docker cloud maintenance](Extras-for-Docker-cloud-maintenance) must be read.

 If you want to run from the latest git source, then use docker and composer to run the build